-Kaul launches clergy sex abuse probe
+Kaul launches clergy sexual abuse probe

 Kaul, a Democrat, said during a news conference that he wants to develop a full picture of clergy sexual abuse over the decades.
 He said the goal is transparency and a full accounting, and that his investigators will refer any new cases to prosecutors.

 Officials in at least 22 other states have opened investigations into sexual misconduct within church hierarchies.
-Clergy sexual abuse survivors and their allies have long demanded that Kaul open an investigation.
-Earlier this month, Fond du Lac County District Attorney Eric Toney and law professor Ryan Owens, both Republicans, announced they would run against him next year.
+Clergy sexual abuse survivors and their allies have long demanded that Kaul open a probe.

 “I know there are survivors, friends and family members of survivors, supporters of survivors who have waited for years for a fair and independent review of clergy and faith leader abuse in Wisconsin,” Kaul said.
 “And that’s what we are announcing today.”